List of The Worst Witch characters: Mildred Hubble

 Mildred Hubble is the titular character of The Worst Witch series.
-Unlike the other girls at Miss Cackle's Academy for Witches, she doesn't come from a regular witch family, but was given a scholarship which greatly impressed Miss Cackle.
+Unlike the other girls at Miss Cackle's Academy for Witches, she does not come from a regular witch family.
 She is best friends with Maud Spellbody and Enid Nightshade.
-In The Worst Witch, although inadvertently ruining a broomstick display while she was lead, as she was given a sabotaged broomstick, she saves the whole academy from Miss Cackle's jealous and evil identical twin sister Agatha Cackle, who was seeking to turn all the teachers and pupils into frogs.
+In The Worst Witch, despite accidentally ruining a broomstick display due to a sabotaged broomstick, she ultimately saves the academy from Miss Cackle's evil twin sister, Agatha, who tries to turn everyone into frogs.
 In the nick of time, Mildred turns Agatha and the rest of her fiendish coven into snails.

-In The Worst Witch Strikes Again Miss Cackle trusts her to look after the new girl, Enid Nightshade, much to the chagrin of both Maud and Miss Hardbroom.
+In The Worst Witch Strikes Again, Miss Cackle trusts her to look after the new girl, Enid Nightshade, much to the chagrin of both Maud and Miss Hardbroom.

-In A Bad Spell for the Worst Witch Mildred is turned into a frog by Ethel Hallow where she discovers a frog-magician Algernon Rowan-Webb and manages to have him turned back into a human.
+In A Bad Spell for the Worst Witch, Mildred is turned into a frog by Ethel Hallow where she discovers a frog-magician Algernon Rowan-Webb and manages to have him turned back into a human.

-In The Worst Witch All at Sea she sneakily brings Tabby, her bumbling tabby cat along to Grim Cove with her, instead of her new, ordinary black cat Ebony.
+In The Worst Witch All at Sea, she sneakily brings Tabby, her bumbling tabby cat along to Grim Cove with her, instead of her new, ordinary black cat Ebony.

-In The Worst Witch Saves the Day she once again saves the academy from the ruthless Agatha Cackle (who sneaked into the school disguised as a new teacher Miss Granite, with a high-pitched, squeaky voice, a huge cloud of orange curls, and an extremely bizarre personality) who tried to turn the whole academy into snails.
+In The Worst Witch Saves the Day, she once again saves the academy from the ruthless Agatha Cackle (who snuck into the school disguised as new teacher Miss Granite, with a high-pitched, squeaky voice, a huge cloud of orange curls, and an extremely bizarre personality), who tried to turn the whole academy into snails.

-In The Worst Witch to the Rescue her project is stolen by the ruthless Ethel Hallow who also gets her banned from art lessons with Miss Mould after Ethel turned her clay pot into five rattlesnakes.
-In the same book, Mildred also pulls off a daring rescue of rescuing her talking pet tortoise from a tall pine tree after Drusilla Paddock hid him there under Ethel's orders, and is granted permission to keep the tortoise once he returns to normal.
+In The Worst Witch to the Rescue her project is stolen by the ruthless Ethel Hallow who also bans her from art lessons with Miss Mould after Ethel turns her clay pot into five rattlesnakes.
+In the same book, Mildred also pulls off the daring rescue of her talking pet tortoise from a tall pine tree after Drusilla Paddock hid him there under Ethel's orders.
+Mildred is granted permission to keep the tortoise once he returns to normal.